yangsc2222/yangsc2222.github.io/README.md

 This is <b>Shu-chao YANG's</b>  homepage.
 He would like to be called <b>Young YANG</b> also.
 Shu-chao is a Ph.D. candidate at <b><a href="http://logic.sysu.edu.cn/"><font color="3300ff">Institute of Logic and Cognition (ILC)</font> </a></b>and Department of Philosophy, <b><a href="http://www.sysu.edu.cn/2012/cn/index.htm"><font color="3300ff">Sun Yat-sen University</font></a></b>, China.

-Shu-chao's research falls in interdisciplinary areas such as argumentation theory, study of fallacy, philosophy of language and philosophy of science.
-Now his research has been to get a better understanding of fallacy from the rhetoric perspective.
+Shu-chao's research falls in main two areas.
+The First is about argumentation theory, mainly about informal logic, dialectic, rhetoric, general argumentation theory and some interdisciplinary research such as ethnomethodology and conversation analysis.
+The second is the area that may be called analytic philosophy, mainly about philosophy of science, epistemology, philosophy of mind and philosophy of language.
+Also, I am interested in some classical area of philosophy, such as ethics and political philosophy.

+Thomas Kuhn and Ludwig Wittgenstein's works are my favorite reandings.
+I nearly agreed with every word of *The Structure of Scientific Revolutionary* (except the chapter 13) and *Philosophical Investigation*.
+Also, David Hume, Willard Van Orman Quine, Stephen Toulmin, Chaim Perelman, David Zarefsky, Jean Jacques Rousseau, Lao-zi, Charles Darwin and many other contributed thinkers should be deeply respected by me.

 He is a member of the The Cantonian Association of Logic.